Bread & Roses 2025/2

 100 years of the General Diamond Workers' Union of Belgium

-The book discusses the history of the General Diamond Workers' Union and how it managed to unite all sections of diamond workers.
-The diamond industry in Belgium had a very special structure and was not easy to divide into workers and employers.
-There were merchant-manufacturers, owners of workhouses, entrepreneurs who employed workers but were often diamond workers themselves, self-employed makers, counter workers, workers with very different education and prestige, and apprentices.
-There were many variants in between
+The book covers the history of the General Diamond Workers' Union and how it succeeded in uniting the widest range of diamond workers.
+The Belgian diamond industry had a very unique structure and was not easily divided into workers and employers.
+There were merchant-manufacturers, workshop owners, entrepreneurs who employed workers but were often also diamond workers themselves, independent craftsmen, counter workers, workers with widely varying training and status, and apprentices.
+Many variations existed in between.

-We follow the evolution of the ADB until 1995.
-And how the diamond industry changed drastically over the years 1970-1980 from a rather anachronistic proto-industry to a hypermodern sector.
+We follow the evolution of the ADB until 1995 and how the diamond industry drastically changed over the course of the 1970s and 1980s, from a rather anachronistic proto-industry to a hypermodern sector.

 Martine Vermandere